 The Data Controller will not ask you to provide any specific personal data.
 If the Job Applicant does provide specific personal data during the registration process, based on his/her own choice (e.g. data concerning religious or philosophical beliefs, health data, biometric data), the Data Controller will process it only to the extent that it is relevant for the establishment, performance or termination of the employment relationship; all other data will be disregarded in the decision-making process (Article 6(1)(a) GDPR and Article 9(2)(a), (b) and (h) GDPR).

 Manpower will only retain the data until you are notified of the outcome of your application, unless you enter into an employment relationship with Manpower.
-Manpower will not use this data for any other purpose, unless the applicant explicitly requests that his/her application be processed for other purposes, for the purpose of participating in a possible new application procedure, for a period of 1 year from the date of notification.
+Manpower will not use this data for any other purpose, unless the applicant explicitly requests that his/her application be processed for other purposes, for the purpose of participating in a possible new application procedure.

-The source of the data is the data subject directly.
+he source of the personal data is primarily the data subject directly.

 Transmission of data, Joint controllers